endlesspint8/endlesspint8.github.io/testing/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 ## Week 17 - The End of a Bumpy Road
 <p align="right"><sub><b>Share <a href="" target="_blank" title="Share on Twitter">Week 17</a></b></sub></p>

-After four short months we conclude this piece with the final overview of how the season plays out for our respective sources.
-I will focus on the street of pics of this includes all sources, we never did find a way to attribute against the spread pics to ESPN.
+After four short months we conclude this piece with a final overview of how the season played out for our respective sources.
+I will focus on the straight up (SUP) picks since this includes all sources, we never did find a way to attribute against the spread (ATS) picks to ESPN.
 First up are the win totals for the season [table] followed by a bump chart showing weekly and cumulative rankings for the season.

-I don't need to (fluke?)
-Occasions was the random game pic or not in last place.
-This could have been just that my intuition (there's obvious information in game match-ups) or gleaned from the week X games, above/below 500 graph.
-When it came to the street of comparisons we saw a clear dispersion between the actual big sources and the "coin flip".
+Only on two (fluke?) occasions was the random game picker not in last place.
+This could have been expected by intuition (there's obvious information in game match-ups) or gleaned from the week X above/below .500 graph.
+When it came to the SUP comparisons we saw a clear split between the actual game sources and the "coin flip".

-We could not possibly sign off without one final mention of the Brier score (BS).
-Full season numbers and positioning again and table format followed by a similar bulb chart to catalog the seasons progress.
+Of course we could not possibly sign off without one final mention of the Brier score (BS).
+Full season numbers and positioning again in table format followed by a similar bump chart to catalog the season's progress.

 Any big surprises?
 Tough to say after 17 weeks of being submerged in the process.
-While it may take some time to fully appreciate what to make of all this I Jimmy Lee show my respect for how difficult the picking of games correctly is.
-Is as big as underscored by no one model running away with the season.
-There were moments when that looked like weed to happen but as far as this season playing out the breakout never occurred.
+While it may take some time to fully appreciate what to make of all this I fully acknowledge how difficult the picking of games correctly is.
+This was especially underscored by no one model running away with the season.
+There were moments when that looked like it would happen but as far as this season playing out the breakout never occurred.

-A quick look on against the spread, where the random model did considerably better.
+A quick look ATS, where the random model did considerably better, with a wrinkle.

 1. W-L-D; 2.
 BS

+Though the random selection of ATS games turned out more correct picks, it did so at a lower percentage than ... this due to spreads sometimes matching those estimated by FiveThirtyEight and/or FOX, resulting in "no picks" on those occassions.

+Going back to fully appreciating what this entire effort has meant, I will be updating all of the below graphs with full season numbers and be providing the updates, with some additional commentary, as a PDF file [link].

 ## Week 16 - Arrows Abound
 <p align="right"><sub><b>Share <a href="" target="_blank" title="Share on Twitter">Week 16</a></b></sub></p>